Reinforcement Learning from Human Feedback

 The goal is that by week 4 or 5 we can see the data improving our model.
 This is something some frontier models have mentioned, such as the 14 stages in the Llama 2 data collection [14], but it doesn’t always go well.
 At HuggingFace, trying to do this for the first time with human preferences, we didn’t have the RLHF preparedness to get meaningful bumps on our evaluations.
 The last weeks came and we were forced to continue to collect preference data generating from endpoints we weren’t confident in.

 After the data is all in, there is plenty of time for learning and improving the model.
 Data acquisition through these vendors works best when viewed as an ongoing process of achieving a set goal.
 It requires iterative experimentation, high effort, and focus.
-It’s likely that millions of the dollars spent on these datasets are “wasted” and not used in the final models, but that is just the cost of doing business.
+It’s likely that millions of dollars spent on these datasets are “wasted” and not used in the final models, but that is just the cost of doing business.
 Not many organizations have the bandwidth and expertise to make full use of human data of this style.

 This experience, especially relative to the simplicity of synthetic data, makes me wonder how well these companies will be doing in the next decade.